 7. Swap out the white for brown

 White pasta and rice have been processed which isn’t always good news for your health.
-If you do want to choose rice or pasta why not opt for brown, wholegrain options.
+If you do want to choose rice or pasta opt for brown, wholegrain options.
 Or even better, choose healthier alternatives such as quinoa.

 8. Batch cook your meals and bring your food to work daily

-On a Sunday night, instead of dozing in front of a film on telly, why not spend an hour batch cooking some of your meals for the coming week ahead.
+On a Sunday night, instead of dozing in front of a film on telly, spend an hour batch cooking some of your meals for the coming week ahead.
 Not only will you save money, but you will stick to your nutrition goals too.
 Cook five lunches and/or dinners, stick two in the fridge and freeze the rest.

 9. Drink more water